Thom polynomials relative to prescribed maps around the boundary: Determining correction terms I: Type A1 in dimensions m-le-n

-From \cref{section:case-A1,section:case-general-posi,section:case-general-nega}, we determine correction terms of relative Thom polynomials for singularity types listed in \cref{table:list-sing}.
-We will always consider the case where the prescribed manifolds are $M_0 = V \times [0, \epsilon]$ and $N_0 = \R^n$, and also an extended target manifold is $N = \R^n$ as well.
-In particular, a frame $\Theta$ on $N_0$ can be taken arbitrarily and it suffices to consider $\Tp(\eta)(w_i, 0)$ as absolute Thom polynomials.
+From \cref{section:case-A1,section:case-general-posi,section:case-general-nega}, we determine correction terms of relative Thom polynomials for $\K$-singularity types listed in \cref{table:list-sing} (see also \cref{subsection:list-sing-types}).
+We will always consider the case where a prescribed source manifold is $M_0 = V \times [0, \epsilon]$, a target manifold is $N_0 = N = \R^n$.
+Then a frame $\Theta$ on $N$ exists homotopically uniquely and extends to a homotopically unique frame on $N$.
+These frames can be chosen to be standard ones.